lzray-universe/riseset/README.md

 ## Prerequisites

 - Python 3.11+
-- JPL DE-series SPK kernel such as `de442.bsp` placed in a directory referenced by the `DE_BSP` environment variable.
+- Network access on first run to download `de442.bsp`, or a locally cached ephemeris directory referenced by the optional `DE_BSP` environment variable.

 ## Local development